Royal Pharmaceutical Society: National Pharmacy Boards

 The three boards provide professional leadership and advocacy support for pharmacy practice in England, Scotland and Wales respectively.
+They are currently chaired by Tase Oputu, Jonathan Burton and Dr Geraldine McCaffrey respectively.
 The members of the boards are elected by the members of the society, but the members of the assembly are not.
 The members of the assembly are elected by members of the boards.
 The assembly is senior to the boards in terms of policy making.